akvo/wash-futures-explorer/docs/overview.rst

 After cloning, the large files will be downloaded as needed when you check out specific branches or commits.

 .. note::
-   For more detailed information, refer to the individual sections on data input, transformation, and visualization.
+   For more detailed information, refer to the individual sections on data input, transformation, and visualisation.
 This overview provides a foundation for understanding the purpose, objectives, and methodology of WASH Futures Explorer.

 Sustainability Plan